Louisiana Catfish Guide for Fishing and Eating

 The local clientele like the fish rolled in seasoned cornmeal, and most restaurants fry it in peanut oil.
 The best batches come out greaseless, crisp and piping hot, accompanied by the near-universal sides of coleslaw and fries.

-Try making frying up your own fish at home with our delicious Louisiana fried catfish recipe.
+Try frying up your own fish at home with our delicious Louisiana fried catfish recipe.

 Ian McNulty is a New Orleans, Louisiana-based reporter, columnist and author.
 He is a staff writer at the New Orleans Advocate and writes frequently about Louisiana culture.